 To apply for a Mann Child Policy Externship, submit:

-- A completed application and a 2-3 page essay. and essay instructions.
+- A completed application and a 2-3 page essay.
+Click here to access the application form and essay instructions.

 - A photo of yourself (to help us put a face to your name).